Safyrus/NES_PWAA/doc/frame.md

 A **partial frame** contains only the change to apply to the last draw frame.

 The 2 types of frame are encoded the same way.
-The only difference is that when drawing a tile equal to 0 (low part or high part), the partial frame will not draw it and use the previous draw data.
+The only difference is that when drawing a tile equal to $00xx (high part), the partial frame will not draw it and use the previous draw data.

 ### Palettes